 Address: Christkindlmarkt, Rathausplatz, 1010 Vienna

-Experiencing Christmas in Vienna is a once-in-a-lifetime kind of feeling, and the city’s Christmas markets contribute to that magical effect the city has on visitors.
-Viennah as several Christmas markets throughout the city, and the most popular is located in front of the Rathaus (City Hall).
+Experiencing Christmas in Vienna is a once-in-a-lifetime feeling, and the city’s Christmas markets contribute to the city’s magical effect on visitors.
+Vienna has several Christmas markets throughout the city, and the most popular is in front of the Rathaus (City Hall).
 The Christkindl Market is Vienna’s largest Christmas market.

-This Vienna Christmas market event welcomes guests with a large Christmas tree dominating the town square, which glitters with over 2,000 LED lights!
-It’s quite a sight and will get you in the Christmas spirit almost instantly.
+This Vienna Christmas market event welcomes guests with a large Christmas tree dominating the town square, which glitters with over 2,000 LED lights, making it one of the best Vienna attractions to visit!
+It’s quite a sight and will instantly get you in the Christmas spirit/

-You’ll find vendors selling roasted chestnuts, cream-filled pastries, pretzel varieties, giant donuts, and lollipops.
-Wash the sweets down with a mug of Christmas punch as you browse the stalls for Christmas decorations, handmade arts and crafts, and wooden toys.
+Vendors sell roasted chestnuts, cream-filled pastries, pretzel varieties, giant donuts, and lollipops.
+Wash the sweets with a mug of Christmas punch as you browse the stalls for Christmas decorations, handmade arts and crafts, and wooden toys.

 The adjacent park is full of Advent surprises and lights, including the iconic Tree of Hearts, carousels, a nativity scene trail, and a Ferris wheel.
 If you’re feeling adventurous, rent skates and glide around the ice skating rink in the park.